Disabled World LogoWorld Map

 Childhood phobias can make it difficult for your child to go to school, be around other kids, or get involved in combined activities, such as school camping trips and day camps etc.

-Phobias can be very hard on children and teenagers, especially when their friends and/or family don't understand why the child is getting upset over something that is nothing to them.
+Phobias can be very hard on children and teenagers, especially when their friends or family don't understand why the child is getting upset over something that is nothing to them.
 An adult or teenager can often realize their fear is unreasonable or excessive, whereas a younger child might not be aware of this.

 A child psychiatrist, psychologist or other qualified health or mental health professional usually diagnoses anxiety disorders in children or adolescents following a comprehensive medical and psychiatric evaluation.
 Parents who note signs of severe anxiety in their child or teen should help by seeking an evaluation and treatment early.
 Early treatment can prevent future problems.